AdobeDocs/campaign-web.en/help/v8/content/generative-image.md

 >
 >You must agree to a [user agreement](https://www.adobe.com/legal/licenses-terms/adobe-dx-gen-ai-user-guidelines.html){target="_blank"} before using AI Assistant in Adobe Campaign Web.
 For more information, contact your Adobe representative.

-Use AI Assistant in Adobe Campaign Web to create compelling visual content that enhances your messages across email, web pages, landing pages, and push notifications.
+Use AI Assistant in Adobe Campaign Web to create compelling visual content that enhances your messages across email, landing pages, and push notifications.
 AI Assistant helps you generate and optimize images, ensuring your content is visually engaging and aligned with your brand.

 ## For Email and Landing Pages {#email-web-channels}

-AI Assistant can generate complete visual experiences for your email campaigns and landing pages.
+AI Assistant can generate complete visual experiences for your email deliveries and landing pages.
 This capability allows you to produce on-brand, attention-grabbing images that resonate with your audience across digital touchpoints.

 ### Access and configure {#access-configure}